-All faculty positions are automatically advertised on the Fitchburg State jobsite, the Chronicle of Higher Education, NEHERC, higheredjobs.com, North Central Chamber of Commerce, and Career Center for North Central MA, MassCareers.
+All faculty positions are automatically advertised on the Fitchburg State jobsite, the Chronicle of Higher Education, NEHERC, higheredjobs.com, North Central Chamber of Commerce, and Central Mass Career Center...What about MASS Careers?
+Is this the same as Central Mass Career Center - I think it is separate.
 All postings will have a specified closing/review date.
 All advertisements include the university's Equal Opportunity/Affirmative Action Employer Statement.
-Human Resources will also select diversity publications for advertisement to assist in our efforts to recruit diverse candidates.
-Department Chairs/Search Committee members should assist with identifying potential sites, college and universities graduating minority candidates within the discipline we are searching and other additional sites that may assist with our efforts to hire diverse candidates.
+The university will also select diversity publications for advertisement to assist in our efforts to recruit diverse candidates.

 Human Resources Advertising Responsibility - The Office of Human Resources assists in advertising positions to attract a diverse and well-qualified applicant pool.
-Additional advertising options may consist of the following with the assistance of the dean, department chair and search committee chair:
+Additional advertising options may consist of the following with the assistance of the department chair & administrative assistant: